mcguinness/okta-oidc-sample/readme.md

 This sample demonstrates the OpenID Connect implicit flow with the Okta Sign-In Widget

-You can find the main javascript code and html in `widget.html`
+You can find the main javascript code and html in `/js/widget-app.js` and html in `widget.html`

 ## Prerequisites